 - SKIM THE ARTICLE IN ADDITION TO READING THE ABSTRACT.
 All too often what sounds like a great piece in the abstract will turn out to be either too vague to suit the topic, or have some other defect that makes it unsuitable for your paper.
 You can’t know, however, if you just download the article after reading the abstract.
 If you can get a full text copy, skim it.

 - PAY ATTENTION TO THE PUBLICATION DATE.
-In some fields, medicine for example, you can’t use old articles.
+In some fields, medicine for example, you generally can’t use old articles.
 You may find research that perfectly suits your topic, but is too old to be considered relevant.
 Also, it often strengthens your argument to use current research.
 Always double check the year a piece was published before you use it.

 To print a copy of this handout, please click here.